 McKnight Crossings encourages all believers to pursue a lifestyle consistent with the mission and teachings of Christ.

 For those in the LGBTQ+ community, this means affirming God’s design for sexuality and marriage.
-While same-sex attraction itself is not sin, acting upon those desires in same-sex relationships is inconsistent with biblical teaching.
+While same-sex attraction itself is not sin, acting upon those desires in same-sex relationships is inconsistent with biblical teaching, as is acting on heterosexual desires outside of mariage.

 We distinguish between those who experience same-sex attraction and remain celibate, and those who are actively practicing homosexuality.